LeandroLucas/tlogger/README.md

 ### Prerequisites

 You need a bot to send logs for you.
 Just talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps.
-You also need a chat id from a user or a group.
+You also need a chat id from a user or group.
 Use [IDBot](https://telegram.me/myidbot) for that.

 ### Using